Ria424/developers-animatesdk-docs/ComponentsPanel_object/ComponentsPanel1.md

 #### Description

-Method; refreshes the Components panel’s list of components.
+Method; Refreshes the Components panel’s list of components.

 #### Example